-The Collegiate Leadership Internship Program (CLIP) is a paid summer internship experience in New York City that seeks to foster and develop professional and lay leadership in the Jewish community (click here to apply).
+The Collegiate Leadership Internship Program (CLIP) is a paid summer internship experience in New York City that seeks to foster and develop professional and lay leadership in the Jewish community.
 Housed at the Bronfman Center for Jewish Student Life at NYU, CLIP matches undergraduate students who have an interest in Jewish life and culture with engaging, substantive internships at a variety of for-profit, non-profit, and Jewish communal organizations, where they are provided with mentorship and guided development of new skills.
-Upon completion of the summer, interns receive a $2,200 stipend.
-Click here to see a list of past internship sites.
+Upon completion of the summer, interns receive a $2,300 stipend.
+Click here to see a list of past internship sites and click here to apply!

-As a part of the 10-week program (from June 9 to August 13), CLIP interns participate in a peer-organized Shabbaton (weekend retreat), an afternoon of volunteer work, and a site visit to an agency in a professional field of interest.
-Interns also organize weekly social activities, where they can engage with one another in a casual environment outside of work.
+As a part of the 10-week program, CLIP interns participate in a peer-organized Shabbaton (weekend retreat), an afternoon of volunteer work, and a site visit to an agency in a professional field of interest.

 The Shabbaton is the highlight of the summer.
 The group spends all day Friday and Saturday together at a retreat center, returning to New York on Sunday afternoon.
 Student committees meet during CLIP seminars to plan the ritual, social, and educational components of the weekend.

 At CLIP, we believe that conversations are the most robust—and learning the deepest—when there are multiple perspectives and experiences gathered around the table.
 In that vein, CLIP strives to cultivate a cohort of talented individuals representative of the diversity of the Jewish community and welcomes (and requires!) applicants from all Jewish backgrounds.